Tuesday, June 18, 2019

 But ultimately, the Chinese were not able (or in many cases, allowed) to put down roots in California.

-With continuing prejudice against the Chinese; with hardly any Chinese women or children; with the men aging, dying, moving, and occasionally returning to China; and with laws stopping further immigration from China, our Chinatowns eventually disappeared.
+With continuing prejudice against the Chinese; with hardly any Chinese women or children; with the men aging, dying, moving, and occasionally returning to China; and with laws stopping further immigration from China, our Chinatowns were headed for extinction.

 Sanborn Fire Insurance Co. map of Anaheim's Chinatown, 1894.
 (Courtesy Library of Congress)